PEOPLE

 Dr LUKE SMILLIE

-Personality Processes Lab Director/Associate Professor
+Personality Processes Lab Director/Professor

 Luke is the director of the Personality Processes Lab and has a wide range of interests in personality psychology.
 He completed his PhD at the University of Queensland, postdoctoral research at the University of London, and came to the University of Melbourne in 2011.
 Some recent themes in his research include (a) the biological bases of personality, (b) links that personality traits have with emotion and wellbeing, and (c) how our personality influences prosocial and moral behaviour.
 Outside academia his interests revolve around yoga, books, bikes, travel, music, and sleeping.